daqhris/ZinnekeRescueMission/README.md

 # Ethereum App: ZinnekeRescueMission

-A fictional initiative created to preserve photographs of the _**Zinneke Parade 2024**_, rescued from the Brussels summer river floods, by smuggling them through Ethereum blockchain rollups.
+A fictional, playful and engaging initiative created to preserve photographs of the _**Zinneke Parade 2024**_, rescued from the Brussels summer river floods, by smuggling them through Ethereum blockchain rollups.

 _**An Ethereum-powered rescue mission, from Brussels to the ether**._